wrct883/stream-service/README.md

 2. Modify `0xefc01b59` in `stream`, in the `rtpdump -F payload 0xefc01b59/5004` part of the command
     * get the hex code (Python) with channel 7001: `hex(239*256**3 + 192*256**2 + 7001)`
     * This uses the `rtpdump` command line utility you installed with the `rtptools` repo earlier.
 This listens on `rtp` to the above ip address, port 5004 (Axia Livewire protocol specification)

+### sox
+rtpdump from the axia network gives us a:
+- 2 channel
+- 48kHz sample rate (tweaked ffmpeg paramters till something sounded like it was the right speed)
+- 24bit big-endian PCM stream (tweaked ffmpeg parameters till i got something that wasnt just noise)

+it then spits out a 48kHz 2channel 128kbps mp3 stream on stdout

 ## TODO
 - maybe script everything including the variables and passwords but that seems too tedious for something this simple, that will realistically need to be done maybe every couple of years